awsdocs/aws-cost-management-user-guide/doc_source/edit-cost-categories.md

 # Editing cost categories<a name="edit-cost-categories"></a>

 You can edit your AWS Cost Categories using the following procedure\.
-Cost category names can't be edited\.<a name="edit-cost-categories-steps"></a>
+Cost category names can't be edited\.
+If you're using split charges, you can choose **Uncategorized** cost as your source value at this time\.<a name="edit-cost-categories-steps"></a>

 **To edit a cost category**